dipaloke/digitalhippo/README.md

 - From server we send emails, log users, authenticate users, manage products
 - We are using mongoDB.
 - We use tRPC to make both FrontEnd and BackEnd typeSafe.
+- Resend is used for sending email verification.

 ## Packages :